-DWM conducts an annual review of the Impact IQ data collection tool as well as the data reported by both debt and equity investees to understand progress against impact commitments both at the individual investee level and at the aggregate portfolio level.
+DWM publishes an Annual Impact Report (2024 report here) sharing highlights from its annual review of the data collected from each portfolio company.
+The analysis is used to understand progress against impact commitments both at the individual investee level and at the aggregate portfolio level.
 The tool itself is updated annually to reflect the trends in product and channel strategies to ensure new elements and approaches to impact are captured adequately.
 The new impact scoring models described above were designed to reflect DWM's learnings on the usefulness of various indicators in achieving the firm's primary impact goals.
 Further, impact results are also compared to industry benchmarks such as the IRIS+ Financial Services Impact Performance Benchmark and 60 Decibels Microfinance Index to understand impact performance, inform decision-making, and assess expected impact.

 DWM's Managing Director of Impact, supported by the Impact Committee comprising partners and senior leadership across the firm, reviews achievement of impact, opportunities for improvement, and strategic initiatives to achieve greater impact in the portfolio.
-Recommendations surfaced in the 2021 independent verification have been implemented, such as creating a theory of change and quantification of expected impact for each deal, using the IMP Five Dimensions of Impact to assess each investment, explicitly mapping to the SDGs, and codifying responsible exit considerations.
+Recommendations surfaced in the 2021 and 2024 independent verifications have been implemented, such as creating a theory of change and quantification of expected impact for each deal, using the IMP Five Dimensions of Impact to assess each investment, explicitly mapping to the SDGs, codifying responsible exit considerations, and enhancing impact/ESG monitoring systems.